 The best of the city under one roof

-For months now, we've been quietly rounding up the best chefs in the city to join us at Time Out Market Chicago, a culinary and cultural destination opening on November 21 in the heart of Fulton Market.
+We've rounded up the best chefs in the city to join us at Time Out Market Chicago, a culinary and cultural destination in the heart of Fulton Market.
 The 50,000-square-foot space houses 18 kitchens, three bars and one drop-dead gorgeous rooftop terrace—all spread across three floors.
 Our mission is simple: Bring the pages of Time Out Chicago to life with the help of our favorite chefs, the ones who wow us again and again.
 (You can read more about our delicious curation process here.)
-Stay tuned for more details on Time Out Market Chicago, opening soon in the West Loop.

 Best restaurants in Chicago